-Baby is still growing at any astonishing rate, and though it may not be as obvious, you’ve been growing with him.
-You’ve got 4 months more baby-experience than you did before Baby came along, and while sometimes it may feel like no time has passed at all, and you’re still only just starting out, you know a serious nonfiction book’s worth more about your baby specifically, and what he needs and how he interacts with the world.
+Baby is still growing at any astonishing rate, and though it may not be as obvious, you’ve been growing with them.
+You’ve got 4 months more baby-experience than you did before Baby came along, and while sometimes it may feel like no time has passed at all, and you’re still only just starting out, you know a serious nonfiction book’s worth more about your baby specifically, and what they need and how they interact with the world.
 That knowledge didn’t come all at once, but wouldn’t it have been so much easier if it had?
 Here are four things these months have taught you that might have taken some of the fear or some of the fun out of the first 4 months with Baby if you hadn’t had to figure them out on your own.

 - Baby is always changing

 Still others have a tendency to look like one parent and not the other right away, but just because Baby may not have popped out with your nose, or your partner’s eyes, that doesn’t mean that resemblance won’t start to make itself clearer every day, as Baby grows and changes right before your eyes.
-After all, there’s no way for you to know that his smile curves at exactly the same angle yours does until the day that he grins up at you for the first time.
+After all, there’s no way for you to know that their smile curves at exactly the same angle yours does until the day that they grin up at you for the first time.

 - Baby’s cries

 By now, you’ve heard enough of Baby’s cries to last a lifetime, and while it’s definitely not your favorite part of parenting, it no longer feels like an incomprehensible scolding from your newborn.
 By now, you’ve got a sense of what a lot of the things that make Baby cry are, and what some of those cries mean.
-You’ve got a sense for when he is tired, hungry, or in need of a diaper change, and there are those moments once in a while when you can hear your little ray of sunshine gear up for a nice long wail, and you know exactly what he needs to stop that cry in its tracks.
+You’ve got a sense for when they are tired, hungry, or in need of a diaper change, and there are those moments once in a while when you can hear your little ray of sunshine gear up for a nice long wail, and you know exactly what they need to stop that cry in its tracks.
 Super-parent to the rescue!

 - Frenzied feeding